daodiseomirror/docs/user-guide/getting-started/trade.md

 # Trade

-The **Market** page provides an interface for trading and borrowing of mAsset tokens. **Trades** are made against the asset's Terraswap pool and priced algorithmically by its [automated market-making algorithm](../../protocol/terraswap.md#pricing).&#x20;
+The **Market** page provides an interface for trading and borrowing of mAsset tokens. **Trades** are made against the asset's Daodiseoswap pool and priced algorithmically by its [automated market-making algorithm](../../protocol/daodiseoswap.md#pricing).&#x20;

 ## Trade

 {% hint style="info" %}
-The Trade interface is directly connected to [Terraswap](../../protocol/terraswap.md).
+The Trade interface is directly connected to [Daodiseoswap](../../protocol/daodiseoswap.md).
 {% endhint %}

 1\.
 Navigate to the **Market** page.
 Select or search for an asset to trade.